rusuraulm00/mate-site-v2/README.md

    source myenv/bin/activate (ON LINUX)
-   use: myenv\Scripts\activate (ON WINDOWS) pip install -r requirements.txt python app.py OR run the python script from an IDE
+   use: myenv\Scripts\activate (ON WINDOWS) pip install -r requirements.txt python app.py OR run the python script from an IDE #if you get an ModuleNotFoundError, please use pip install module_name

    ```

 5. Start the frontend: